Zander-Labuschagne/SecureSignIn-v3b/README.md

   - No passwords are stored in file or database.
   - Easy to use.

-This(_v3b_) was my first JavaFX application I have created and my first Linux deployable application.
+This(_v3b_) is my first JavaFX application I have created and my first Linux deployable application.
 Feel free to criticize or comment.
 There are Android, iPhone, iPad and macOS applications available as well, however they are not always up to date and I have left some of them discontinued/incomplete.
 I work on these projects in my free time only so don't expect regular updates from me.

 macOS(Swift) version: TBA